Alluxio/alluxio-csi/README.md

+## Update on 07-03-2021
+This feature has been moved back to Alluxio main repo https://github.com/Alluxio/alluxio/tree/master/integration/csi, and no longer maintained in this separate repo.

 ## What is Alluxio
 [Alluxio](https://www.alluxio.io) (formerly known as Tachyon) is a virtual distributed storage system.
 It bridges the gap between